Chelsea and Belgravia: the Prime Central London Neighbourhoods to Watch

 How VAT on UK Private Schools is Impacting the Property Market

 The UK government’s decision to add VAT to private school fees which came into play this month, framed as a move to reduce inequality, is sparking debate beyond education.
-Whilst it is too early to say what definitive impact this increase will make, early signs suggest it could have significant ripple effects on the British property market, says Katherine Watters, The Buying Solution’s Partner for the Southern Home Counties.
+Whilst it is too early to say what definitive impact this increase will make, early signs suggest it could have significant ripple effects on the British property market, writes Katherine Watters, The Buying Solution’s Partner for the Southern Home Counties.

 STOCK Group of schoolgirls (5-7) London, England.jpg low res